stevensonmediagroup/Azuracast-Radio-Player/README.md

 # Azuracast Radio Player
 Player for Azuracast radio stations.
-In HTML with included PWA.
+In HTML with included PWA and mediahandler.

 ### Beautiful, modern and completely compatable with all devices.